-The people of the Department of Horticulture and Natural Resources at Kansas State University are dedicated to improving lives through dynamic, diverse education and research programs.
-If you have any questions that cannot be answered via our website, Contact Us.
-We are eager to assist you.
+The people of the Department of Horticulture and Natural Resources (HNR) at Kansas State University are dedicated to improving lives through dynamic, diverse education and research programs.

 We are delivering the news to you!
 Find out what the HNR faculty, staff and students are doing and major events that are coming up.
 If you missed one of our news stories that you would like to review, all news stories can be found on the HNR News Page.

 Hear What Our Students Say About Our Majors

 Adam Ahlers Named to Fellows Program

 Adam Ahlers, who has taught wildlife and outdoor enterprise management at K-State since 2015, has been named to The Wildlife Society's fellows program.